zled/sql-docs.it-it/docs/relational-databases/extended-events/quick-start-extended-events-in-sql-server.md

 <a name="appendix1"></a>
-## Appendice: Istruzioni SELECT per verificare in anticipo il proprietario delle autorizzazioni
+## <a name="appendix-selects-to-ascertain-permission-owner-in-advance"></a>Appendice: Istruzioni SELECT per verificare in anticipo il proprietario delle autorizzazioni

 Le autorizzazioni indicate in questo articolo sono: